| | | A.P. Chekhov - A Classical StudentBEFORE setting off for his examination in Greek, Vanya

 heed them, sinful woman as I am.
 And now I am suffering for it.

 You wait a bit!
 I'll flay you!
 Wait a bit . . . ."
+The mamma shook her wet fist, and went weeping into her lodger's

 room.
 The lodger, Yevtihy Kuzmitch Kuporossov, was sitting at